TEACH READING & WRITING – How?

 Module Phoneme Assessment – STEP THREE

 Now set the phoneme assessment that relates to that number.
 (These start at page 160) The first one covers the alphabet and being able to blend two letters together.
-The second assessment covers CVC words, double letters etc. These assessments will help you to define a starting point in the course where the student is most likely to come across unknown phonic principles.
+The second assessment covers CVC words, double letters etc. The assessments become progressively more difficult.
+These assessments will help you to define a starting point in the course where the student is most likely to come across unknown phonic principles.

 Begin to Teach Reading & Writing – STEP FOUR